The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

 We henceforth fix $\chi_0>0$ satisfying (\ref{eq:Anosov}) and call it the hyperbolicity exponent of the flow $f^t$.
 Note that the subbundles $E_s$ and $E_u$ are in general not smooth but only H\"older continuous.
-Below we suppose that the subbundles $E_s$ and $E_u$ are $\beta$-H\"older continuous of order
+Below we suppose that the subbundles $E_s$ and $E_u$ are $\beta$-H\"older continuous with exponent

-The main result of this paper is the following theorem. \begin{Theorem} If $f^t:M\to M$ is a contact Anosov flow, its semi-classical zeta function $Z_{sc}(s)$ defined by (\ref{def:semiclassicalzeta}) has meromorphic extension to the whole complex plane $\complex$.
-For arbitrarily small $\tau>0$, the zeros of (the meromorphic extension of) $Z_{sc}(s)$ are contained in the region
+The main result of this paper is the following theorem. \begin{Theorem} If $f^t:M\to M$ is a contact Anosov flow, its semi-classical zeta function $Z_{sc}(s)$, which is initially defined\/\footnote{Since the factor $|\det(\mathrm{Id}-D^m_\gamma)|$ in the definition of $Z_{sc}(s)$ is positive and proportional to $|\det (Df^{m|\gamma|}|_{E_u}(x_\gamma))|$ for $x_\gamma\in \gamma$, the sum in the definition of $Z_{sc}(s)$ converges absolutely if and only if (\ref{eq:region_convergence_sc}) holds.
+(See \cite[Theorem C]{Lu} for the definition of topological pressure $P_{top}(\cdot)$ and its expression in terms of periodic orbits in the case of Anosov flow.)
+Further $Z_{sc}(s)$ has its rightmost zero at $P_{top}(f^t, -(1/2)\log |Df^t|_{E_u}|)$.
+For the proof, see \cite{Ruelle76flow} and the expression (\ref{eq:Expression_of_Zsc}).} by (\ref{def:semiclassicalzeta}) as a holomorphic function without zeros on the half-plane

+extends to a meromorphic function on the whole complex plane $\complex$.
+For arbitrarily small $\tau>0$, the zeros of the meromorphic extension of $Z_{sc}(s)$ are contained in the region

-up to finitely many exceptions\footnote{The number of exceptional eigenvalues will depend on $\tau$.}, while there are at most finitely many poles on the region $\Re(s)>-\chi_0+\tau$.
+up to finitely many exceptions\footnote{The number of exceptional zeros may increase as $\tau$ becomes smaller. }, while there are at most finitely many poles on the region $\Re(s)>-\chi_0+\tau$.
 There do exist infinitely many zeros on the strip